chouseknecht/logstash-container/README.md

 # Role Name

-Adds a logstash service to your [Ansible Container](https://github.com/ansible/ansible-container) project.
+Based on [geerlingguy.logstash](https://galaxy.ansible.com/geerlingguy/logstash), adds a logstash service to your [Ansible Container](https://github.com/ansible/ansible-container) project.
 Run the following commands to install the service:

 ```
 # Set the working directory to your Ansible Container project root